Comprehensive Care for Hip Pain

 - Unexplained hip pain

-- Hip joint replacement - our team of experienced surgeons use a variety of approaches - Anterior, Posterior, Superior, to best serve the individual needs of our patients.
+- Hip joint replacement - our team of experienced surgeons use a variety of approaches - Anterior Approach, Posterior Approach, Superior Approach, to best serve the individual needs of our patients.

 - Hip revision

 After hip replacement surgery, we will refer you to our physical therapy department for rehab.
 Your physical therapist will work closely with your doctor to ensure your recovery is on track.

 If you have fallen and injured your hip, or you are experiencing any symptoms of a hip problem, including joint pain, groin pain, limited mobility, weakness, swelling, tenderness, difficulty sleeping on the hip, or pain with movement, contact Missoula Bone & Joint for an appointment with one of our board-certified hip surgeons in Missoula.
 Call (406) 721-4436 or request an appointment online.